 Remove metal jewelry, as it can chill you.

 Keep your feet off the floor if the heater is not on.

-Use newspapers, maps, or even removable vehicle mats for added insulation.
+Use newspapers, maps, or even removable vehicle mats for

 Do mild exercises to help you stay warm.